Challenges in Monocular Visual Odometry: Photometric Calibration, Motion Bias and Rolling Shutter Effect: Introduction

-These three aspects can greatly affect the performance of VO systems, yet their influences have not been systematically discussed and evaluated.
-For certain formulations, these aspects may even have counterintuitive effects.
+These three aspects can greatly affect the VO performance, yet their influences have not been systematically discussed and evaluated.
 In this work, we perform systematic and quantitative evaluations on the three most popular formulations of VO, namely direct, feature-based and semi-direct methods.
-Since evaluating all existing methods is not realistic, we select the state of the art of each family, \ie., DSO~\cite{dso}, ORB-SLAM~\cite{orbslam}\footnote{To turn ORB-SLAM into a VO system, we turn off its loop closure and global bundle adjustment functionalities.} and SVO\footnote{We use SVO 2.0 implementation for our evaluation.}.
-Our goal is to deliver practical insights for better applying existing methods and further designing new algorithms.
-We draw conclusions and give insightful technical and empirical analyses to all of our experimental results.
-We also propose possible improvements of existing methods, \eg., a sub-pixel accuracy refined version of ORB-SLAM delivering boosted performance.
-Although our experiments are performed only on the three representative methods, we try our best to make the obtained knowledge generalizable to other methods.
+Since evaluating all existing methods is not realistic, we select the state of the art of each family, \ie., DSO~\cite{dso}, ORB-SLAM~\cite{orbslam} (with its loop closure and global bundle adjustment functionalities turned off) and SVO\cite{svo2} (we use the updated version SVO 2.0).
+Our goal is to deliver practical insights for better applying existing methods and further designing new algorithms by giving insightful technical and empirical analyses to all of our experimental results.
+Our main contributions are summarized as follows:

+(1) While it has been shown in~\cite{dso,tummono} that photometric calibration can significantly improve the performance of direct methods, it is still unclear how or why it can influence other formulations.
+We complete this discussion by performing thorough evaluations on all the three selected methods, draw counter-intuitive conclusions and analyze the possible reasons.

+(2) Although motion bias was unveiled in~\cite{tummono}, the problem was not studied there at all.
+In this work we exhaustively discuss the problem, analyze the reasons and perform experiments that support our conclusions.

+(3) In~\cite{dso} the rolling shutter effect was tackled partly and indirectly by simply mimicking the effect using random pixel shifting.
+In this work we carry out evaluations on dataset that provides both global and simulated rolling shutter sequences.
+Besides, we further evaluate the selected methods on modern industrial level cameras, which normally have rolling shutters but extremely fast readout speed.

+(4) In all the related experiments in~\cite{dso,tummono}, only direct and feature-based methods were considered.
+In this work we add the popular representative of semi-direct methods~\cite{svo1, svo2} to all our evaluations.

+(5) We propose possible improvements of existing methods, \eg., a sub-pixel accuracy refined version of ORB-SLAM delivering boosted performance.